 Donor hair for the transplant is taken from a site that furnishes finer rather than coarser hair; finer hair is a better "match" for eyebrow hair.
 Donor hair is transplanted as units of one to two hairs.
 Each graft is placed into an incision prepared for it.
 The use of single hair grafts permits meticulous adherence to the eyebrow contour for a natural appearance.

 As the transplanted hairs grow in their new position they may require occasional trimming as well as "training" with gel or wax.

-For eyelash hair transplant finer hair is used from the donor area.
-The recovery is about one week and all the post op care is given to the client.
+For the eyelash procedure, fine hairs are placed in the thinning areas.
+The recovery takes one week, and the post op care instruction is given.
 Itching is a common and troublesome postoperative complication.
 If the patient gives in to temptation and scratches, there is risk for dislodging the hair grafts and initiating infection.
 Eyeglasses may be worn to deter scratching.
 Training of transplanted hairs into eyelash conformation is accomplished by use of lash oil and an eyelash curler.